-The chemicals are preferred because they are nonflammable, have high solvency, and are relatively inexpensive.
+The chemicals are preferred over non-toxic alternatives because they are nonflammable, have high solvency, and are relatively inexpensive.

-If this issue isn't unresolved, your organization risks employees' health, downtime, and potential liability, regardless of the legal status of a particular chemical.
-The following is a brief overview of the four chemicals, their effects, and our recommendation as a safer solvent.
+Your organization risks employees' health, downtime, and potential liability, regardless of the legal status of a particular chemical.
+The following is a brief overview of the four chemicals, their effects, and our recommendations for safer solvents.

 Identifying Toxic Chemicals in Your Facility

 The first step to replace the toxic solvents is to identify them.
-Ingredients are referenced either by a variety of chemical identifiers, trade names, or CAS numbers.
-The Global Harmonized System (GHS) provides a pictogram to help quickly identify potential carcinogens, reproductive toxicity, acute toxicity and other serious health hazards
+Ingredients are referenced either by a variety of chemical identifiers, trade names, or CAS (Chemical Abstract Service) numbers.
+The Global Harmonized System (GHS) provides a pictogram to help quickly identify potential carcinogens, reproductive toxicity, acute toxicity

 nPB, bromopropane, 1-propyl bromide, 1-bromopropane